 How much does it cost to buy land and build a house?

-The major steps to buy land and build a house include: finding land for sale, arranging financing, understanding zoning restrictions, determining whether your lot is suitable to build on, evaluating the cost of adding utilities, and getting quotes from local home builders.
+The major steps to buying land and building a house include finding land for sale, arranging financing, understanding zoning restrictions, determining whether your lot is suitable for building, evaluating the cost of adding utilities, and getting quotes from local home builders.
 Ready to get started?
 Find the best websites for buying land.

-When you're buying land to build a house, there are several ways to finance your building lot and construction.
-Many lenders offer construction loans, which cover the cost of buying the land and building your new home.
+When buying land to build a house, there are several ways to finance your building lot and construction.
+Many lenders offer construction loans, which cover buying the land and building your new home.
 You can also get a land loan, although these loans usually have higher down payment requirements and interest rates.
 Learn more about getting pre-approved for a home loan.

 Down payment requirements depend on your loan type and lender.
 On a new construction loan, you may be able to find lenders that require down payments of 10% or less.
 But, if you're purchasing raw land to build on later, your lender may require a down payment as high as 50%.